Is The Great Depression An Eerie Blueprint For Another Recession

 The Great Depression hastened, if not caused, the end of the international gold standard.

-By 1973, fixed exchange rates were abandoned in favour of floating rates.
-Both labour unions and the welfare state expanded substantially during the 1930s.
+By 1973, fixed exchange rates were abandoned in favor of floating rates.
+Both labor unions and the welfare state expanded substantially during the 1930s.

 In the United States, union membership more than doubled between 1930 and 1940.

 This trend was stimulated both by the severe unemployment of the 1930s and the passage of the National Labor Relations (Wagner) Act (1935), which encouraged collective bargaining.

 The United States established unemployment compensation and old age and survivors’ insurance through the Social Security Act (1935), which was passed in response to the hardships of the 1930s.

 It is uncertain whether these changes would have eventually occurred in the United States without the Depression.